 A very unique aspect of the Weekly Meetings is the Evaluation/Feedback portion.
-Each prepared speech is evaluated on the same meeting.
+Each prepared speech is evaluated at the same meeting.
 An Evaluator provides his/her feedback that will help the speaker gain insight into the positive aspects of their speech, and also constructive criticism to improve their speeches moving forward.

 I found this to be extremely helpful.
 I gained immediate feedback each time I delivered a speech.
 I took those feedback into my next speeches, and over time my speech quality improved.

 You will also get opportunities to be an evaluator.
 This forces you to become an extremely good listener.
 A speaker has just delivered his/her speech and they are requesting feedback.
 This forces us to hone in & focus during their speech, and then provide them valuable feedback.
 The Art of Effective Evaluation is extremely valuable – it enhances your analytical and critical thinking.

-Another key aspect are the Leadership roles.
+Another key aspect is Leadership roles.
 Each meeting, you are required to pitch in your contribution- to make sure the meeting goes smoothly.
 With the different roles, you volunteer to take up different responsibilities.
 And with each responsibility, you improve your ability to lead your team.

 In summary, the more you put into your Toastmasters journey, the more you get back.
 I have personally seen myself & others improve their communication skills tremendously.
 The constant support, feedback, and encouragement will aid you in shaping your skills.

-My favourite Toastmasters story was about a member called Helen.
+My favorite Toastmasters story was about a member called Helen.
 I heard that during one of her first speeches she could not withstand the fear and pressure – she fainted- they had to call the ambulance.
 This is not an exaggeration, this is a true story.
 Helen was extremely nervous about Public Speaking, and her fear manifested into an extreme anxiety attack.
 But Helen did not give up, she came back to the meetings, she delivered her speeches and she did her part in each meeting.